Efficient Modeling of Spatial Extremes over Large Geographical Domains: Data application: rainfall extremes in Bangladesh

 \subsection{Model comparison}

-In this section, we compare our proposed SHOT model \eqref{full_model} to a GMRF and the single-scale mixture HOT model constructed from \eqref{hot_w}, all fitted to spatial threshold exceedances using the same censored inference algorithm.
-To be consistent across models, we also use a GMRF for constructing the HOT process and consider the same mesh in all three models.
+In this section, we compare our proposed SHOT model \eqref{full_model} to a GMRF and the single-scale mixture HOT model constructed from \eqref{hot_w}, all fitted to spatial threshold exceedances using the same censored inference algorithm. {Prior specification for the model parameters and hyperparameters are as described in Section \ref{mcmc_sampling}.} To be consistent across models, we also use a GMRF for constructing the HOT process and consider the same mesh in all three models.
 For the proposed model, we consider $K = 3^2$, $4^2$, $5^2$, and $6^2$ basis functions and extremal range $\phi = {3\over4}\phi_{\min} + {1\over4} \phi_{\max}$, ${1\over2}\phi_{\min} + {1\over2} \phi_{\max}$, and ${1\over4}\phi_{\min} + {3\over4} \phi_{\max}$.
 First, we compare the different models based on (scaled) DIC; a model with a smaller value of DIC is preferred.
 For readability, we divide the final DIC values by $475\,800$, the total number of spatiotemporal observations.
-The DIC value for the GMRF and HOT models are $-6.560$ and $-7.644$, respectively.
+The DIC values for the GMRF and HOT models are $-6.560$ and $-7.644$, respectively.
 The DIC values for the SHOT model with respect to $K$ and $\phi$ are reported in Table~\ref{dic_table}.
 The best SHOT model is obtained with $K=25$ and $\phi = {3\over4}\phi_{\min} + {1\over4} \phi_{\max}$, and is equal to $-9.276$, a substantial improvement with respect to the GMRF and the HOT models.
 We thus use the SHOT model with these values of $K$ and $\phi$ to draw inferences.

-The computation times for the GMRF, HOT model, and SHOT model with $K=3^2$, $4^2$, $5^2$, and $6^2$ (averaged across different choices of $\phi$) are $579.44$, $623.94$, $677.72$, $712.29$, $717.51$, and $758.91$ minutes, respectively (with MCMC chains run on different nodes of KAUST's IBEX cluster).
+{The computation times for the GMRF, HOT model, and SHOT model with $K=3^2$, $4^2$, $5^2$, and $6^2$ (averaged across different choices of $\phi$) are $513.37$, $534.36$, $560.11$, $575.85$, $595.21$, and $618.55$ minutes, respectively (with $20$ parallel MCMC chains run simultaneously, but one-at-a-time for each model, on a workstation with AMD Ryzen 9 processor and 64 GB RAM)}.
 Although our proposed SHOT model is substantially more complicated than the GMRF and has many additional latent variables, which are updated using the adaptive Metropolis-adjusted Langevin algorithm, the computation time for the SHOT model with $K=5^2$ is only $1.24$ times that of the GMRF.
 Our implementation is thus relatively optimized.